cachix/devenv-nixpkgs/README.md

 Currently, the only supported release is [rolling](https://github.com/cachix/devenv-nixpkgs/tree/rolling).

-Rolling is based upon [nixpkgs-unstable](https://github.com/NixOS/nixpkgs/tree/nixpkgs-unstable) plus a few patches that [devenv](https://github.com/cachix/devenv) needs which have not yet reached upstream:
+Rolling is based on [nixpkgs-unstable](https://github.com/NixOS/nixpkgs/tree/nixpkgs-unstable) plus any patches that improve the integrations and services offered by [devenv](https://github.com/cachix/devenv).

+## Patches

+View the currently applied patches: https://github.com/cachix/devenv-nixpkgs/tree/main/patches

-All patches have been upstreamed to nixpkgs!
+If the directory is empty, then all patches have been upstreamed into nixpkgs.

-You can check the latest [tests here](https://github.com/cachix/devenv-nixpkgs/actions).

 ## Test Results